evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/hyundai/kona/kona_long_range/screens_1_st.jpg" title="Hyundai Kona Long Range" width="3000" height="1687"  >}}

+### Steering Wheel

+The Hyundai Kona Long Range is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel features optional integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment